Marcura/python-data-test/readme.md

         * leg_duration

 * GET /routes/{route_id}
-    * Returns a GeoJSON object with the route points by route id
+    * Returns a GeoJSON object with the route points

 PS.
 Please publish the solution to your GitHub and invite us to review it.